-If the physicalLocation object specifies a location in a nested file, then the region property SHALL specify the location with respect to the innermost nested file.
+If the physicalLocation object specifies a location in a nested artifact, then the region property SHALL specify the location with respect to the innermost nested artifact.

 EXAMPLE 2: If a result occurs in a C++ file contained in a compressed archive, then the region would represent the line and column number of the result with the C++ file.
 It would not represent (for example) the offset of the C++ file from the start of the archive.

-If the region property is absent, the physicalLocation object refers to the entire file.
+If the region property is absent, the physicalLocation object refers to the entire artifact.

 contextRegion property

-If a physicalLocation object contains a region property (§3.21.4), it MAY also contain a property named contextRegion whose value is a region object (§3.22) which specifies a region that is a proper superset of the region specified by the region property.
-If the region property is absent, the contextRegion SHALL be absent.
+If a physicalLocation object contains a region property (§3.29.4), it MAY also contain a property named contextRegion whose value is a region object (§3.30) which specifies a region that is a proper superset of the region specified by the region property.
+If region is absent, contextRegion SHALL be absent.

-The purpose of contextRegion is to enable a viewer to provide visual context when displaying a portion of a file.
+NOTE: contextRegion enables a viewer to provide visual context when displaying a portion of an artifact.
+It can also be used to improve result matching.

 EXAMPLE In this example, an analysis tool detected a result on line 42.
-The tool provides additional context SARIF viewers by specifying a range of content surrounding the result line.
+The tool provides additional context for SARIF viewers by specifying a range of content surrounding the result line.

-{ # A result object (§3.19).
+{ # A result object (§3.27).